Model Explainability#

 {

-"prediction": tensor, # Class predictions
+"prediction": tensor, # top-k class predictions

-"confidence": tensor, # Confidence scores
+"confidence": tensor, # confidence scores

 }